Mustang of the Week: Tech. Sgt. Stephen Kreidler

 |1

 This work, Mustang of the Week: Tech.
 Sgt.
-Stephen Kreidler [Image 2 of 2], by SSgt Christopher Tam, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Stephen Kreidler, by SSgt Christopher Tam, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.